Hannah Lawrence

 My primary research interests include symmetry-aware (equivariant) machine learning and scientific applications.
 In addition, I enjoy developing theoretically principled tools for deep learning, for applications from vision to interpretability to PDEs.

 - What is the role of equivariance, e.g. to permutations, in large language models (LLMs)?
 To what extent is equivariance learned?
-To what extent should it be enforced?

 |